Free startup ideas.Browse

 Run all five frameworks at once

 The boring-pain method is excellent at sourcing candidates.
 It's less helpful at ranking them or finding the cleanest commercial wedge inside a candidate.
-IdeaTwister takes your boring-pain seed and runs 15 lenses against it (Customer Segments, Competitive Wedge, Defensibility, Solo Executable, GTM Channels, and 10 more) so the shortlist is ranked by commercial signal, not just by which pain felt the worst on a given Tuesday.
+IdeaTwister takes your boring-pain seed and runs 15+ angles against it (Customer Segments, Competitive Wedge, Defensibility, Distribution Edge, GTM Channels, and 10 more) so the shortlist is ranked by commercial signal, not just by which pain felt the worst on a given Tuesday.

 FAQ